dullroar/ten-steps-to-linux-survival/Step07.md

 ...and so on...
 ```

-To get a modern, secure shell to a remote machine, use [`ssh`](http://linux.die.net/man/1/ssh), passing in the userid and server like this:
+To get a modern, *secure shell* to a remote machine over an encrypted connection, use
+[`ssh`](http://linux.die.net/man/1/ssh), passing in the userid and server like this:
 \drnet{ssh}

 \drcap{\texttt{ssh} command}